TCGV/blog/_posts/2019-08-24-index-free-adjacency.md

   <br><label style="font-size: 12px;">figure 2</label>
 </p>

 Instead of relying on a global index for accessing connected nodes, each node directly references its adjacent nodes.
-Even though the lack of a global index for nodes relationships is what gives the index-free adjacency property its name, you can think that each node actually holds a mini-index to all nearby nodes, making traverse operations extremely cheap.
+Even though the lack of a global index for nodes relationships is what gives the index-free adjacency property its name, you can think that each node actually holds a mini-index to all nearby nodes, making traversal operations extremely cheap.

 As to leverage this structure, graph databases perform traversal queries natively, being able to execute the BFS algorithm from the previous section entirely whithin the database query engine.
 The BFS part will still execute `O(V + E)` operations, however the cost to fetch a user node followers will go down to `O(1)`, running in constant time, since all followers are directly referenced at the node level.
-The resulting time complexity for the query will be simply `O(V + E)`.

 You may be thinking:
-> What about accessing the starting node in the first place, wouldn't that require a global index?
+> What about accessing the query starting node in the first place, wouldn't that require a global index?

 And you're completely right, in order to get to the starting point of the traversal efficiently we will have to rely on an index lookup.
 Again, considering a B-Tree index, this will run in `O(log(n))` time in addition to the traversal.

+The resulting time complexity for the query will be simply `O(V + E + log(n))`, much better than for relational databases, specially when the number of users (`n`) gets larger.

 ---